Is Coronavirus As Dangerous As It Sounds?

 If "coronavirus" sounds like a new (and therefore, perhaps, scary) thing to you, know this: "Coronavirus" actually refers to a large group of viruses that can range from something as familiar as the common cold to something as serious as severe acute respiratory syndrome (SARS).
 Refresher: SARS is the infectious illness that quickly spread around the world in 2003, infecting almost 8,000 people and killing nearly 800 others.

 In other words, coronaviruses themselves are nothing new.
-You’ve probably been infected with a coronavirus strain at some point in your life.
-But the strain involved in this particular outbreak is one that the medical community has never seen in humans.
+You've probably been infected with a coronavirus strain at some point in your life.
+But the strain involved in this particular outbreak, COVID-19, is one that the medical community has never seen in humans.
 (Some context: Certain coronavirus strains can also infect dogs and cats—known as canine coronavirus and feline coronavirus, respectively—and cause short-lived intestinal discomfort and mild diarrhea.
 Coronavirus in dogs is relatively contagious among canines, but that strain of the virus can’t infect humans, according to VCA Animal Hospitals.
 The same goes for coronavirus in cats, reports WPEC CBS12 News.)

-While the exact origin of this human coronavirus strain hasn’t been confirmed, it’s believed to have emerged from an animal source that may be linked to a seafood market in Wuhan, according to the CDC.
+While the exact origin of this human coronavirus strain hasn't been confirmed, it's believed to have emerged from an animal source that may be linked to a seafood market in Wuhan, according to the CDC.
 That means the virus likely began spreading via animal-to-person contact.
 At this point, though, the virus appears to be spreading from person to person, notes the health agency.
 There are currently two cases in the U.S. involving person-to-person contamination of the coronavirus: One case was between a Chicago woman who brought the infection from Wuhan, and her spouse (the spouse had not traveled to China), according to CNBC.
-The other case involves a California man who'd recently traveled to Wuhan and subsequently infected his wife (who had not traveled to Wuhan), per San Benito County's Health and Human Services agency.
+The other case involves a California man who'd recently traveled to Wuhan and subsequently infected his wife (who had not traveled to Wuhan), according to San Benito County's Health and Human Services agency.
 (Related: The Step-By-Step Stages of a Cold—Plus How to Recover Fast)

 "The novel coronavirus is spreading rapidly at this moment," says Jonas Nilsen, M.D., co-founder of Practio, a UK-based travel vaccination service.
 "It took almost five months for SARS to spread to 3,000 people, while the novel coronavirus infected [over] 3,000 people in just 28 days."